stuartlangridge/siltestbottomedge/README.md

 siltestbottomedge
 =================

-Playing around with the bottom edge of Ubuntu SDK apps for a web browser, as inspired by Opera Coast
+Playing around with the bottom edge of Ubuntu SDK apps for a web browser, as inspired by Opera Coast.